dkfbasel/vuex-i18n/readme.md

 // add some translations (could also be loaded from a separate file)
-// note that it is possible to use placeholders const translationsEn = {
+// note that it is possible to use placeholders. translations can also be
+// structured as object trees and will automatically be flattened by the the
+// plugin
+const translationsEn = {
 	"content": "This is some {type} content"
 };